Naam Jaap Counter — Digital Mala for Mantra Chanting

 - 1. Tap to count

-Press the large button once for each repetition of your naam jaap or mantra.
-The default target is 108.
+Press the large central button once for each repetition of your mantra.
+The default target is 108 — one full mala.

 - 2. Complete rounds

-When you reach the target, a round is completed automatically.
-The counter resets and your rounds tally increases.
+When you reach the target, a round completes automatically.
+The counter resets and your rounds tally increases — track multiple malas in a session without manual resets.

 Why Use This Tool

 A naam jaap counter is a digital replacement for a physical mala — the rosary of beads used to keep count during repetitive recitation of a divine name or mantra.
-This tool shows a single tap area, a progress ring around your target (108, 1008, or any number you set), and saves your place between sessions, so you can do an AM round, leave the tab open, and continue at night.
+This tool shows a single tap area, a progress ring around your target (108, 1008, or any number you set), and saves your place between sessions — so you can do a morning round, leave the tab open, and continue at night.

 Runs entirely in your browser.
 No waiting in queues, no server round-trips — output appears the moment you act.